 23. What about imperfect contrition?

-This is sorrow for serious sin due to Fear of the Lord (One of the 7 Gifts of the Holy Spirit).
+This is sorrow for serious sin due to Fear of the Lord.
 It means that one will avoid mortal sin for fear of the punishment of God if this sin is not rejected.
 This is good, but perfect contrition is better.

 24. Perfect contrition?

 This should be our aim!
-In this state, we are sorry for our sins because we know that we hurt God who loves us so much that He died on the cross for us.
+In this state, we are sorry for our sins because we know that we hurt God, who loves us.
 Consequently, we want to avoid sin because we want to love God, who loves us so much.
 We should beg for this grace before every confession

 25. Firm purpose of amendment?